SacredData/Lary/README.md

 ## Looking Ahead

-I have many goals for the future of Laryngitis.
+I have many goals for the future of Lary.

 * Change the project name to Lary when the project is far enough along.
 * Enable OPUS audio as default audio file that gets encrypted and sent to the recipient.
 Less exploitable than WAV and also much better file sizes.